Who Needs One?

 » Application amendments: $50

 The operator has the right to proceed with the approved surface mining activities in accordance with the permit conditions and requirements.
-In the case of a denial, the operator may appeal to the Water Quality Control Board.
+In the case of a denial, the operator may appeal to the Tennessee Board of Water Quality, Oil and Gas.
 The permit is not transferable but minor modifications such as changing the acreage can be made administratively.
 To operate beyond the duration of the permit, the operator must apply for a renewal 60 days before the expiration date of the permit.

 The Mining Section is responsible for regulating surface mining so as to minimize the adverse effects associated with the activity.